 |Any contributions which exceed the non-concessional (personal after-tax) contributions cap are taxed at 49%.

 * The tax concession is reduced for concessional contributions made to super by or on behalf of individuals with income and concessional contributions over $300,000.
-An additional 15% ‘Division 293 tax’ on certain superannuation contributions of affected members will apply with regard to concessional contributions made from 1 July 2012.
+An additional 15% ‘Division 293 tax’ on certain superannuation contributions of affected members applies to concessional contributions made from 1 July 2012.

 Government caps on contributions